chriswongwk/advancedbootcamp2020/dr_runbooks/dr_runbooks.rst

 For this lab you will be using the **Prism Central IP** you were assigned as your primary site, as well as the **Secondary PC IP** assigned in :ref:`clusterassignments`.

-This lab depends on the availability of a multi-tier **Wordpress** web application.
+This lab depends on the availability of a multi-tier **Taskmanager** web application.

-Refer to the :ref:`wordpress` lab for instructions on importing and launching the completed **Wordpress** blueprint.
+Refer to the :ref:`taskman` lab for instructions on importing and launching the completed **Taskmanager** blueprint.

-Once you have initiated the **Wordpress** deployment, you can proceed with the lab below.
+Once you have initiated the **Taskmanager** deployment, you can proceed with the lab below.

 Create Category
 ...............